Đề ôn thi Đề thi vào lớp 10 Nghệ An môn Tiếng Anh - Mã đề NAN-06

 1. He wondered when should he take a break from gaming to focus on his schoolwork.

-2. He wondered when to take a break from gaming to focus on his schoolwork.
+2. He wondered when taking a break from gaming to focus on his schoolwork.

-3. He wondered when taking a break from gaming to focus on his schoolwork.
+3. He wondered when to take a break from gaming to focus on his schoolwork.

 4. He wondered when he should take a break from gaming to focus on his schoolwork.